retsullivan/retsullivan.github.io/_posts/2019-10-03-Lambda-Lambda-Lambda--Revenge-of-the-Functional-Interfaces.md

 ### **Lambda Expressions - "Look, Ma - No Objects!"**

-Java lambda expressions were Java's first forray into the land of functional programming.
+Java lambda expressions were Java's first foray into the land of functional programming.
 Unlike everything else we've learned so far about Java, lambda expressions are functions which can be created *without* being part of a class.
 Lambda expressions are a way to pass a function implementation as a parameter.

 When we use lambda expressions, we don't have to declare a type.
 This is because we are using them to act on methods from Functional Interfaces that define the variable types for us.
 This is called *type inference*.
-Another example of type inference in Java is using "var" when we're declaring a new vairable.
+Another example of type inference in Java is using "var" when we're declaring a new variable.

 Lambda expressions have two parts: